elmtree-askmo/cloudcannon-app/content/learn/psychology/which-brain-regions-are-involved-in-the-neurobiology-of-depression-and-anxiety-and-what-are-their-functions.md

 url: /learn/psychology/questions/which-brain-regions-are-involved-in-the-neurobiology-of-depression-and-anxiety-and-what-are-their-functions
 score: -1.0
 related_article1:
+    id: 164425
+    title: >-
+        How does stress affect cortisol levels and cognitive performance?
+    subject: Psychology
+    url: /learn/psychology/questions/how-does-stress-affect-cortisol-levels-and-cognitive-performance
+related_article2:
     id: 164424
+    title: >-
-    title: What is the impact of socioeconomic status on language exposure and vocabulary development in children?
+        What is the impact of socioeconomic status on language exposure and vocabulary development in children?
     subject: Psychology
     url: /learn/psychology/questions/what-is-the-impact-of-socioeconomic-status-on-language-exposure-and-vocabulary-development-in-children
-related_article2:
-    id: 164432
-    title: What impact does cortisol have on memory and learning during stress?
-    subject: Psychology
-    url: /learn/psychology/questions/what-impact-does-cortisol-have-on-memory-and-learning-during-stress
 related_article3:
-    id: 164431
+    id: 164427
-    title: Why is early language exposure important for vocabulary and grammar development?
+    title: >-
+        What is prediction error in reward processing, and how does it relate to dopamine release?
     subject: Psychology
-    url: /learn/psychology/questions/why-is-early-language-exposure-important-for-vocabulary-and-grammar-development
+    url: /learn/psychology/questions/what-is-prediction-error-in-reward-processing-and-how-does-it-relate-to-dopamine-release
 related_article4:
-    id: 164437
+    id: 164429
-    title: How do wanting and liking differ in psychological terms, and what are their implications for behavior?
+    title: >-
+        What are the effects of socioeconomic status on brain development and social equality?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-wanting-and-liking-differ-in-psychological-terms-and-what-are-their-implications-for-behavior
+    url: /learn/psychology/questions/what-are-the-effects-of-socioeconomic-status-on-brain-development-and-social-equality
 related_article5:
-    id: 164434
+    id: 164436
+    title: >-
-    title: What are the differences between automatic and controlled processing in unconscious vs. conscious processes?
+        What are the cultural variations in diagnostic criteria for mental health?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-differences-between-automatic-and-controlled-processing-in-unconscious-vs-conscious-processes
+    url: /learn/psychology/questions/what-are-the-cultural-variations-in-diagnostic-criteria-for-mental-health
 ---

 &nbsp;